-A Schedule for Reductions to a Minimum Deterrent by Russia and the United States weapons.
+The other seven nuclear states are currently estimated to have about 1,000 weapons.
 Consequently, the success of this plan necessarily requires these states' participation no later than by the end of Step 2.
 However, the question of what constitutes appropriate reduction goals for these states is trickier.
 Since this illustrative proposal assumes a 40-fold reduction in numbers and a 250-fold reduction in yield from the two dominant powers, it is arguable that the others should accept much lower limits, scaled by size of their arsenals at that time.
 Or the reduction rates used above might be applied to only the five original nuclear powers, with negotiated lower levels for the others.
 If no consensus on customized solutions such as these can be reached, it may be preferable to agree on the same reduction schedule (threequarters elimination at each step) for all nuclear states, rather than to abandon the whole process, since the vast experience and the many nuclear tests of the five original nuclear states give them an inherent technical advantage, even if the same rules apply to all.